celestewv/cse15l-lab-reports/index.md

 <img width="564" alt="Screen Shot 2023-01-11 at 12 11 16 PM" src="https://user-images.githubusercontent.com/122484285/211909953-28eed27d-59cd-49e1-b4a0-20c35034c041.png">

 <img width="567" alt="Screen Shot 2023-01-11 at 12 11 28 PM" src="https://user-images.githubusercontent.com/122484285/211910782-d7625c2f-f1a7-4d06-8046-9c59515b357f.png">

+Congratulations!
+Now your portable computer is connected to an individual computer in the CSE Basement.
+From now on your computer will be refered to as the _client_ and the basement computer as the _server_.

 Trying Some Commands: